Martha Stewart's go-to plane snack is a stinky surprise

 “I try to avoid plane food most of the time,” she said.
 “I just don’t find it very appetizing.”

-Turns out Martha’s not usually getting any VIP meals.
-But we’re not sure that’s an acceptable excuse for what she brings with her on board.
+It turns out Martha’s not usually getting any VIP meals on board.
+But we’re not sure that’s an acceptable excuse for what she does bring with her on the road.

 In addition to her three (yup, three!) iPads, Stewart also packs hard-boiled eggs.
 For her whole crew!